Hip Fracture (Broken Hip)

 The upper part of the femur which includes the femoral head, femoral neck and proximal femoral shaft makes up the bottom half of the hip joint.
 It provides stability and supports the entire body weight for walking, running and jumping.
 Various muscles that allow patients to flex and extend the hip and bring the leg out to the side attach to these bones.

-Physical examination is critical in the evaluation of these injuries.
+To diagnose a hip fracture, your doctor will use a physical examination and imaging tests.
 As expected, almost all patients with a broken hip have hip pain.
 Sometimes they have knee pain as well.
 Just because a patient can walk does not mean that they don’t have a broken bone.
 It is important for doctors to ask patients if they have a history of cancer because some types of cancer can weaken bone and lead to fractures.

 X-rays are used to evaluate the location and severity of the broken bone.
 This helps doctors and patients make an informed decision on treatment.
 Often 2 or more x-rays are taken to show the injury pattern.
 If multiple cracks exist, a CT(Computed Tomography) scan is often ordered to help plan treatment and surgery.
 Sometimes an MRI is ordered for small fractures or to help diagnose stress fractures that do not show up on plain x-rays.